This post contains affiliate links.

 That being said, there’s no reason to.
 When we arrived at the station again 30 minutes before departure there was only one other person waiting to board it with us, so don’t worry about tickets selling out.

-Once you arrive in the Sofia Central Bus Station, you can walk about 20 minutes to the center or take a taxi for around 4 levs (Uber was banned in Sofia, but you can download the TaxiMe app to make sure you don’t get ripped off).
+Once you arrive in the Sofia Central Bus Station, you can walk about 20 minutes to the center or take a taxi for around 4 lev / 2.50 usd (Uber was banned in Sofia, but you should download the TaxiMe app to make sure you don’t get ripped off).

 Honestly, I thought the ride from Bucharest to Sofia would be way worse than it was.

-The minibus was comfortable and didn’t feel too crowded, and the views were really nice in the last two hours leading in to Sofia.
-Just make sure you have some Bulgarian money and download a few new episodes on your Netflix app, and you’ll be good to go!
+The minibus was comfortable and uncrowded, and the views were nice in the last two hours leading in to Sofia.
+Use this guide, download a few new episodes on your Netflix app, and you’ll be good to go!